NikJagan/UNICEF_EUR_Group_4_Public/README.md

 1. _external events.py_ ensures that the external events dataset is created.
 This script expects several rtf files as input.
 For current research, the a batch of data was downloaded from Lexis Nexis database for 2018-2022 (see unicef events data for reference).

-2. _constants.py_ The file consists of all constants used throughout the project.
+2. _constants.py_ The file consists of all constants used for external_events script.

 3. _role.py_ This script defines the system message passed to chatGPT model.
 It is very important to define the prompt properly as this defines the success of the model.
 Poorly-defines prompt will lead to bad quality data.
 The best practices are listed [here](https://platform.openai.com/docs/guides/prompt-engineering/strategy-write-clear-instructions).

 4. _ETL.R_ This script ensures that all data cleaning and joins are performed.
 As output, it produces 1 dataset (cleaned_joined_data.csv) that can be used for ML.
 In principle, any ML model can then be applied to this dataset.

+5. _LR.R_ This script consists of the implementation, training, and evaluating the Linear Regression model.

+5. _CausalTree.R_ This script consists of the implementation, training, hyperparametertuning, evaluating and post-hoc analysis of the Causal Tree model.

+5. _CausalForests.R_ This script consists of the implementation, training, hyperparametertuning, evaluating and post-hoc analysis of the Causal Forest model.
+This model is explained in detail [here](https://towardsdatascience.com/causal-machine-learning-for-econometrics-causal-forests-5ab3aec825a7).

 ## Recommendations on continuity